DrexHD/FabricAntyXray/README.md

 ### Config option overview

 `enabled` if set to true anti xray will be active in the specified world

+`usePermission` if set to true operators and players with `antixray.bypass` will bypass antixray

 `engineMode` can either be 1, 2 or 3 see [Engine Modes](#Engine Modes)